Browse Private Collections and Articles

 Public vs. Private

 - Public collections are viewable by everyone who visits your knowledge base site.
-In other words, all categories and articles contained within a public collection can be viewed by anyone on the Internet.
+In other words, all categories and articles contained within a public collection can be viewed by anyone with access to your Docs site or Beacon.

 - Private collections are viewable only by authenticated Help Scout Users on your team.
-Content contained within a private collection is never shown to your end-users.
+Content contained within a private collection is never shown to your customers in Docs or Beacon.
 Note that all Help Scout users are able to view & edit private collections.

 Accessing a Private Collection